Where to Get Help

 • After hours, you may go to the Boulder Shelter from 5 to 7 p.m. and complete the assessment at the next available time to access future services.

-Once Coordinated Entry is completed, qualified individuals can enroll in the Reserved Bed program at Boulder Shelter for the Homeless.
+Once Coordinated Entry is completed, qualified individuals can access Navigation Services at Boulder Shelter for the Homeless.

-Diversion and Reunification Services are provided through the Coordinated Entry process or in the first few days of a shelter stay.
+Diversion Services are provided through the Coordinated Entry process.
 These services provide light assistance for such things as reunification to families or support systems or assistance with landlord communication.
-The goal of the Diversion and Reunification Services programs is to keep people from entering long-term homelessness or the sheltering system.
+The goal of the Diversion Services program is to keep people from entering long-term homelessness or the sheltering system.
+While all people who are screened through Coordinated Entry are eligible for Diversion Services, it is the primary resource for people who are not Boulder County residents.

 More Community Resources